The Drop-in Proxy Pattern for LLM Governance: Architecture, Compatibility, and Failure Modes

 The application code does not change.
 The SDK does not need to know the proxy exists.
 The provider's request format is preserved end-to-end.
 What changes is what happens between the two requests on the wire.

-Compatibility checklist.
-If your governance layer requires application changes beyond a base-URL switch and (optionally) a CA certificate trust update, your rollout will stall on the engineering organization, not on the policy team.
-Test the constraint before you build the policy engine.
+A worthwhile test before you build anything: if your governance layer needs application changes beyond a base-URL switch (and, optionally, a CA certificate trust update), the rollout will stall on the engineering organization, not on the policy team.
+Prove that compatibility constraint first.

 4. Streaming and the enforcement window

 Most modern LLM endpoints support Server-Sent Events (SSE) streaming.
 The client opens an HTTP connection, the server holds it open, and tokens arrive as named events over many seconds.
-This is what makes LLM applications feel responsive — and what makes naive policy enforcement impossible.
+This is what makes LLM applications feel responsive, and it is also what makes naive policy enforcement impossible.

 The traditional API gateway model assumes: receive the full request, decide, forward, receive the full response, decide, return.
 Streaming breaks both halves of that.
 A request body can be received in full at the start (so policy on the prompt is straightforward), but the response arrives token by token over a connection that may stay open for 30 seconds or more.
 By the time you have seen the whole response, the user has already seen most of it.